NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     h5_meta <- geth5metadata(h5_file)

-    ## Error in geth5metadata(h5_file): could not find function "geth5metadata"

     # get all bands - a consecutive list of integers from 1:426 (# of bands)

     all_bands <- as.list(1:length(h5_meta$wavelengths))

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'as.list': object 'h5_meta' not found

     # lapply applies the function `band2Raster` to each element in the list `all_bands`